This beautiful Psalm is a poetic celebration and thankful response to God’s personal revelation both through His Creation and through His Word.

 O Lord, my strength and my Redeemer.Psalm 19 (NKJV)

 These are beautiful words of poetry and testimony.
 But, what can we learn from these poetic words written so long ago?
-How can the Psalmist’s testimony filled with praise, wisdom and response speak to us right now?
+How can the Psalmist’s testimony, filled with praise, wisdom, and thankful response, speak to us right now?

 Well, let’s remember that even though these words are the words of David, the Psalmist, they are part of God’s Word written for us.
 We really need the truths and the passionate commitments that are expressed in this Psalm.